UsabilityEngineering/ThatWineIsMine/phase2/README.md

 Description:

-The heart icon on the winery details page is functional in the prototype, illustrating the behavior that can be expected everywhere this icon is used.
+The heart icon on the winery details page is functional in this prototype.
+This transition page illustrates the behavior that can be expected everywhere this icon is selected and deselected.
 An empty heart indicates the item has not been selected as a favorite.
 A filled heart indicates the item has been selected as a favorite.

 ![image](artboards/Winery%20Unfavorite.png)